Downing Street Christmas tree: History

 The tradition began in 1982 while Margaret Thatcher was in office.
 Members of the British Christmas Tree Growers Association take part in an annual competition for "growth of the year" and "champion festive wreath" and winners provide their trees and wreaths for display outside No. 10 Downing Street.
 All entries are judged by fellow growers around two months before Christmas in various categories.
-The winning tree must be 18 and a half feet tall (5.6 metres).
+The winning tree must be 18 1/2 feet tall (5.6 metres).

 The tree is ceremonially lit by the prime minister and his or her spouse, who usually say a few words first.
 The event is attended by various guests such as staff members, charity volunteers, British Armed Forces and their families, who sing Christmas carols afterward.

 In 2012, David Cameron asked finalists from The X Factor to assist him in the lighting.
 In 2008, Prime Minister Gordon Brown's wife Sarah lit the lights with the help of Cub Scouts and Beaver Scouts.